slacgismo/gismo-cloud-deploy/README.md

 ### EKS configuration

-The create cluster command will create an EKS cluster based on the configuration file in `gismoclouddeploy/services/config/eks/cluster.yaml`.
+The create cluster command will create an EKS cluster based on the configuration file in `./gismoclouddeploy/services/config/eks/cluster.yaml`.

-***NOTE***The `max_size` variable under `nodeGroups` limits the maximum nodes number that scales in this application.
-The default is `20`.
+***NOTE*** The `max_size` variable under `nodeGroups` limits the maximum nodes number that scales in this application.
+The default number is `20`.

-To update the cluster setting, developers have to remove the old cluster and create a new cluster.
+To update the cluster setting, developers have to delete the old cluster and create a new cluster.
+Under `./gismoclouddeploy/services/` folder, a developer can use command as follows:

+- Delete a cluster

 ```bash
 make delete-cluster
 ```

-Create a cluster
+- Create a cluster

 ```bash
 make create-cluster
 ```

-If users create a cluster based on the `cluster.yaml` file, and if they need to delete the cluster later, it's recommended to delete the cluster through `delete-cluster` command based on the `cluster.yaml` file to avoid issue on AWS.
+**NOTE** If a user creates a cluster, please remember to add permission in this cluster after creation.
+Only the ec2 instance that create this cluster has permission to access it.
+Please follow [EKS auth setting](#eks-auth-setting) setion to add other user's permission into this cluster.

 ---